 We can include MITS, our Media Incident Training Simulator, in our Tabletop and Live exercises.

-Simulated Exercise (SIMEX)
+Simulated Exercise (SIMEX) or Full Scale Exercises

 A simulated exercise is a more interactive and complex method of exercising incident teams and response documentation.
 These sessions are usually delivered using a combination of role-players and PlanB Consulting’s in-house Media Incident Training Simulator (MITS).
 This type of exercise is much more dynamic and fast-paced, allowing the team to respond as they would in a real-life situation.